kadron/kadron.github.io/_posts/2014-10-07-welcome-to-the-blog.markdown

 title: Welcome to the Blog!
 lang: en
 ---
 Hello everyone!
-I am Burak Kadron, and this post will be about myself and what I may post here.

-I am an avid tabletop gamer, film lover and a fan of British comedy, so posts here will mostly be about my opinion about movies, games and festivals.
+I am Burak Kadron, a ginger, tabletop gamer, film lover and a fan of British comedy.
+So, posts here will mostly be about my opinion about movies, games and festivals.
 I am also an engineer, so there may be tech stuff as well.
 The style may not look so good but I plan to change it in future when I excel in [Jekyll](http://jekyllrb.com/), a Ruby gem about creating blogs.

 There may also be something completely different.